 All majors in psychology are required to take an exit examination during their senior year with a minimum 70 percent passing grade.
-If a passing score is not achieved, students may re-take the exam in March and April of the same year.
+If a passing score is not achieved the first time, students may apply to take the exam again.
+All retakes must be approved by the Psychology department.